recitativonika/evm-token-creator/readme.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This script is for educational purposes only.
 Use it at your own risk.
-Ensure you have the necessary permissions and comply with the terms of service of the blockchain networks you interact with.